SimonBrandner/matrix-doc/proposals/0000-mute-events.md

 # MSC0000: VoIP mute events

-During VoIP calls it is a common thing for a user to mute their microphone or webcam for a short period of time.
+During VoIP calls it is common for a user to mute their microphone or webcam for a short period.
 This is usually done by disabling the corresponding tracks.
-The problem is that there is no way for the opponent to know that the person on the other side has muted their microphone.
-The opponent may wish to know this simply to show that the a participant is muted.
-Also, if the user mutes their camera, the opponent just sees a black screen, but the opponent client may wish to show their avatar instead.
+The problem is that there is no way to know what is the muted state on the opponent's side.

+It is important that this is possible because of the following reasons:

++ Clients may wish to inform the user of the opponent's mute state.
++ If a user mutes their camera, their opponent just sees a black screen, but the opponent's client may wish to show a placeholder instead (e.g. avatar, display name).

 ## Proposal

-This MSC proposes adding a new call event `m.call.mute` which has the common VoIP fields as specified in [MSC2746](https://github.com/matrix-org/matrix-doc/pull/2746) (`version`, `call_id`, `party_id`) and `mute_info` object which contains the following
+This MSC proposes adding a new call event `m.call.mute` which has the common VoIP fields as specified in [MSC2746](https://github.com/matrix-org/matrix-doc/pull/2746) (`version`, `call_id`, `party_id`) and a `mute_info` object which contains the following
 fields:

-+ `stream_id`
++ `stream_id` - the `id` of the stream about which this event informs
 + `audio_muted`
 + `video_muted`

+### Rules

-A client sends this event when the users changes their mute state (i.e. mutes or unmutes their microphone or camera).
++ A client sends this event when the users changes their mute state (i.e. mutes or unmutes their microphone or camera).

-Clients should persist this information even in the event of a stream replacement as defined in [MSC3077](https://github.com/matrix-org/matrix-doc/pull/3077).
++ Clients should persist this information even in the event of a stream replacement as defined in [MSC3077](https://github.com/matrix-org/matrix-doc/pull/3077).
++ When deciding how to display the current mute state clients should give priority to missing tracks - if there is no video track the client should act as if the video was muted.

-Clients should assume that any new stream has both audio and video enabled.
++ Clients should assume that any new stream has all tracks enabled.

-TODO: These two points are a little contradictory.

 ### Example